JohnYoussef-hub/DVLD_Management-System/README.md

 # Driving and Vehicle License Department (DVLD) Management System

 ## Overview
 The **DVLD Management System** is a C# application designed to streamline the process of managing driver's licenses and vehicle licenses.
-It provides an efficient, secure, and user-friendly platform for handling license applications, renewals, and administrative tasks.
+It provides an efficient, secure, and user-friendly platform for handling license applications and administrative tasks.
 The system manages **people**, **users**, and **drivers**, ensuring a seamless experience for both applicants and administrators.

 ---
 ## Screenshots